 Learn more about pinwheels, Wonderful Wind Turbines, and inspiring female engineers below:

 Check out this video connecting the pinwheels you have made with wind turbines and wind energy.

-Engineers use their understanding of natural forces to obtain energy from renewable resources such as the sun, wind, rivers and organic matter.
+Engineers use their understanding of natural forces to obtain energy from renewable resources such as the sun, wind, rivers, and organic matter.
 For example, regions with forceful and steady wind are suitable for wind farms.
 Engineers design wind turbines to produce electricity from the force of the wind.
-Turbines look like pinwheels with angled blades connected to a gear box, which is connected to a generator.
+Turbines look like pinwheels with angled blades connected to a gearbox, which is connected to a generator.
 Engineers collect and analyze wind data to continually improve turbine technology and wind farm design.

-Explore more about Wind Turbines, find pinwheel worksheets and more at https://www.teachengineering.org/activities/view/cub_earth_lesson04_activity2.
+Explore more about Wind Turbines, find pinwheel worksheets, and more at https://www.teachengineering.org/activities/view/cub_earth_lesson04_activity2.

 At the core of UT SWE is our mission to build a community that empowers women engineering students.
-With our membership of students spanning all engineering disciplines, we hope that each member can find in SWE a community of friends, a professional network, and a wealth of resources to help them achieve their full potentials as engineers and leaders.
+With our membership of students spanning all engineering disciplines, we hope that each member can find in SWE a community of friends, a professional network, and a wealth of resources to help them achieve their full potential as engineers and leaders.
 The university experience should not be confined to the classroom.
 As our incredibly strong team shows, what makes SWE special is the number of opportunities it provides for students to develop their skills and contribute to the organization, fostering a positive and inclusive environment.
 SWE provides collegiate members valuable access to a unique set of resources that sets the stage for a successful career and the opportunity to inspire future generations and have fun!